 Importance to Humans

-The smalleye hammerhead is one of the most abundant species along the east coast of South America and is therefore a significant portion of the by-catch of shrimp boats and other fisheries.
+This is one of the most abundant species along the east coast of South America and is, therefore, a significant portion of the by-catch by shrimp boat trawls and other fisheries.
 While the fins and meat are sold, it is not considered to be of large economic importance.

 Danger to Humans

-According to the International Shark Attack File there have been 17 unprovoked attacks by the genus Sphyrna.
+According to the International Shark Attack File, there have been 15 unprovoked attacks by the genus Sphyrna.
 The actual hammerhead species is often difficult to pinpoint during an attack due to only slight variations between species morphology.
-There has only been one reported hammerhead attack in the smalleye hammerheads home range, the East coast of South America, and it is one of the few to be identified as a scalloped hammerhead, S. lewini.
-All sharks have the potential to be dangerous to humans if harassed, however the smalleye hammerhead likely poses no serious threat to humans.
+There has only been one reported hammerhead attack in the smalleye hammerheads home range, and it is one of the few to be identified as a scalloped hammerhead, S. lewini.
+All sharks have the potential to be dangerous to humans if harassed, however, the smalleye hammerhead likely poses no serious threat to humans.

-In recent years, there has been a marked decline reported in artisanal catches of smalleye hammerheads in Trinidad implying that the population may have been impacted as a result of over fishing.
-Due to the pressures of over fishing and small litter sizes the smalleye hammerhead has been labeled as “Vulnerable” on the IUCN Red List of Threatened Species.
+In recent years, there has been a marked decline reported in artisanal catches of smalleye hammerheads in Trinidad, this is likely a result of overfishing (Castro and Woodley 1998, Castro et al. 1999).
+Due to the pressures of overfishing and small litter sizes the smalleye has been labeled as “Vulnerable” on the IUCN Red List of Threatened Species.
+Though no protections are currently in place.

 The IUCN (World Conservation Union) is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

-The smalleye hammerhead is found in the subtropical waters off the east coast of South America from Venezuela to Uruguay.
-The Orinoco delta located on the northeast coast of Venezuela is a common area of habitation, where it is thought to be the dominant species of hammerhead, as well as in the waters of northeastern Trinidad.
-Many reports of the smalleye hammerhead being found in the Mediterranean Sea or Gulf of Mexico are likely incorrect due to the confusion regarding its taxonomic name and can most likely be attributed to the great hammerhead (S. mokkarran) or the whitefinned hammerhead (S. couardi).
+Found in the subtropical waters off the east coast of South America from Venezuela to Uruguay.
+The Orinoco delta located on the northeast coast of Venezuela has a large population, where it is thought to be the dominant species of hammerhead, as well as in the waters of northeastern Trinidad.
+Older reports list the species in the Mediterranean Sea and Gulf of Mexico are likely incorrect identifications for the whitefin hammerhead (S. couardi) (Cadenat and Blache, 1981).

-The smalleye hammerhead is known to inhabit muddy coastal waters not exceeding depths of 131 feet (40m) or more.
-Newborn sharks of this species reside in very shallow waters until they reach approximately 15.7 inches (40cm) in total length, at which point they will move out into deeper waters.
-Juvenile and adult male smalleye hammerheads tend to school together with other individuals of a similar size and are found abundantly at a depth of 88.5-118 feet (27-36m).
-The adult females, however, can be found in shallower waters of 29.5-59 feet (9-18m) and will rarely school.
+Muddy coastal waters, 5-40 m (16-131 ft.) in depth.
+Pups live in shallow waters until they reach approximately 40 cm (15.7 in.), at which point they move out into deeper waters.
+Juvenile and adult males tend to school with other individuals of a similar size and are found abundantly at a depths of 27-36 m (88.5-118 ft.).
+The adult females, however, can be found in shallower waters of 9-18 m (29.5-59 ft.) and rarely school (Castro, 1989)

-The coloration of the smalleye hammerhead is one of its most distinguishing features.
-This shark’s coloration can range from bright gold to a yellow-orange and its skin can have a metallic or iridescent hue.
-As the shark ages and reaches sexual maturity, the colors tend to fade; however, a yellowish grey color will still be visible on the underside.
+Ranging from bright gold to a yellow-orange, its skin can have a metallic or iridescent hue.
+As the shark ages and reaches sexual maturity, the colors tend to fade; however, it remains a yellowish-grey color on the underside.
+The characteristic golden color results from a pigment present in their shrimp and catfish diet.
+(Castro, 1989)

 Size, Age, and Growth

-The diet of the adult smalleye hammerhead consists mainly of shrimp, sea catfish, swimming crabs, squid and scalloped hammerhead pups (S. lewini).
-Juvenile smalleye hammerheads generally feed on penaeid shrimp (Xiphopenaeus kroyeri) while the adult sharks feed on small bony fishes and sea catfish (Ariidae).
+Diet consists mainly of shrimp, sea catfish, swimming crabs, squid and scalloped hammerhead pups (S. lewini).
+Juveniles generally feed on penaeid shrimp (Xiphopenaeus kroyeri).
 The color of the sea catfish, their eggs and the shrimp are a very bold golden color.
-This has led scientists to postulate that there is a connection between the carotenoid pigment in the catfish and shrimp and the color of the shark.
+This has led scientists to postulate that there is a connection between the carotenoid pigment in the catfish and shrimp and the color of the shark (Castro, 1989).

-As one of the smaller members of the hammerhead family, the smalleye hammerhead is susceptible to becoming prey to some of the larger sharks in the area such as bull sharks (Carcharhinus leucas) and other hammerheads (Sphyrna spp.).
-Juvenile smalleye hammerheads are also preyed upon by large bony fish and other sharks.
+As one of the smaller members of the hammerhead family, the smalleye is susceptible to becoming prey to larger sharks such as bull sharks (Carcharhinus leucas) and other hammerheads (Sphyrna spp.).
+Juveniles are also preyed upon by large bony fish and other sharks.

 Prepared by: Erin Gallagher